fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 Non-cryptographic codes, in some circumstances, are believed to be reversible.
-The modules only implement hash functions that are believed to be non-cryptographic, with implementations available in the public domain.
+The modules only implement hash functions that are considered non-cryptographic, with implementations available in the public domain.

 There are a number of algorithms available for the computation of